Exemption from the requirement to deliver comparative annual financial statements to registered securityholders of certain mutual funds.

-WHEREAS the local securities regulatory authority or regulator (the "Decision Maker") in each of the Provinces of Alberta, Ontario and Nova Scotia (the "Jurisdictions") has received an application (the "Application") from Sprott Asset Management Inc. (the "Manager") and the Funds for a decision pursuant to the securities legislation of the Jurisdictions (the "Legislation") for relief from the requirement to deliver comparative annual financial statements to the securityholders of the Funds unless the securityholders have requested to receive them;
+WHEREAS the local securities regulatory authority or regulator (the "Decision Maker") in each of the Provinces of Alberta, Ontario and Nova Scotia (the "Jurisdictions") has received an application (the "Application") from HSBC Asset Management (Canada) Limited and HSBC Investment Funds (Canada) Inc. (together, the "Managers") and the Funds for a decision pursuant to the securities legislation of the Jurisdictions (the "Legislation") for relief from the requirement to deliver comparative annual financial statements to the securityholders of the Funds unless the securityholders have requested to receive them;

 AND WHEREAS, unless otherwise defined, the terms herein have the meaning set out in National Instrument 14-101 Definitions;

-AND WHEREAS it has been represented by the Manager to the Decision Makers that:
+AND WHEREAS it has been represented by the Managers to the Decision Makers that:

-(d) Securities of each of the Funds are presently offered for sale on a continuous basis in each of the provinces and territories of Canada pursuant to a simplified prospectus.
+(f) Units of the Funds are presently offered for sale on a continuous basis in each of the provinces of Canada (other than Prince Edward Island) pursuant to a simplified prospectus.

-(e) Each of the Funds is required to deliver annually, within 140 days of its financial year-end, to each holder of its securities ("Securityholders"), comparative financial statements in the prescribed form pursuant to the Legislation.
+(g) Each of the Funds is required to deliver annually, within 140 days of its financial year-end, to each holder of its securities ("Securityholders"), comparative annual financial statements in the prescribed form pursuant to the Legislation.
 The Funds' financial year-end is December 31.

-(f) If the requested decision is granted, the Manager will send to Securityholders who hold securities of the Funds in client name (whether or not the Manager is the dealer) (the "Direct Securityholders") in each year, a notice advising them that they will not receive the annual financial statements for the year then ended unless they request same, and providing them with a request form to send back, by fax or prepaid mail, if they wish to receive the annual financial statements.
-The notice will advise the Direct Securityholders that the annual financial statements may be found and downloaded on the Funds' website: www.sprottassetmanagement.com as well as on the SEDAR website.
-The Manager would send such financial statements to any Direct Securityholder who requests them in response to such notice or who subsequently requests them.
+(h) If the requested decision is granted, the Managers will send to Securityholders who hold securities of the Fund in client name (whether or not the Managers are the dealers) (the "Direct Securityholders") in each year, a notice advising them that they will not receive the annual financial statements of the Funds for the year then ended unless they request same, and provide them with a request form to send back, by fax or prepaid mail, if they wish to receive the annual comparative financial statements.
+The notice will advise the Direct Securityholders where the annual financial statements can be found and downloaded on the Funds' website as well as on the SEDAR website.
+The Managers would send such financial statements to any Direct Securityholder who requests them in response to such notice or who subsequently requests them.

-(g) Securityholders who hold their securities in the Funds through a nominee will be dealt with pursuant to National Instrument 54-101.
+(i) Securityholders who hold their units in the Funds through a nominee will be dealt with pursuant to National Instrument 54-101.

-(h) Securityholders will be able to access annual financial statements on the SEDAR website, on the Funds' website: www.sprottassetmanagement.com or by calling the Manager's toll-free line.
-Top ten holdings which are updated on a periodic basis will also be accessible to Securityholders by calling the Manager's toll-free line.
+(j) Securityholders will be able to access annual financial statements of the Funds either on the SEDAR website, on the Funds' website or by calling the Managers' toll-free line (listed in Schedule 'A').
+Top ten holdings, which are updated on a periodic basis, will also be accessible to Securityholders by calling the Managers' toll-free line.